 Source: National Oceanic and Atmospheric Administration (NOAA), Blue Crabs

 Blue crabs migrate.
-Over its life cycle (3-4 years), blue crabs of the Chesapeake Bay will occupy different habitats in the estuary and open ocean.
+Over their life cycle (up to 3-4 years), blue crabs of the Chesapeake Bay will occupy different habitats in the estuary and open ocean.

-After fertilized eggs are carried by a mature female in a "sponge" for two weeks, the larvae that first emerge will seek out high-saline waters (at least 26 parts per thousand) and drift out of the Chesapeake Bay to feed on plankton in the Atlantic Ocean.
+After the fertilized eggs are carried by a mature female for two weeks, the larvae that first emerge will seek out high-saline waters (at least 26 parts per thousand) and drift out of the Chesapeake Bay to feed on plankton in the Atlantic Ocean.
 The growing larvae go through seven (occasionally eight) molts while circling over the Continental Shelf.

 The last form called megalopae will move up and down in the water column to find the currents necessary to drift back into the Chesapeake Bay and then move upstream towards less-saline waters.
 As the megalopae develop into a juvenile crab and mature in seagrass beds and marshes, they shift their food preferences from macroinvertebrates to oysters and hard clams.

 in the summer, male crabs are far more common than female crabs in the Potomac River up to King George County

 Blue crabs are willing to scavenge multiple types of food, and even cannibalize other blue crabs.
 That is one reason state officials have not chosen to raise crabs in hatcheries to restock the population when it fluctuates to low points - though the primary reason is that the productivity potential of the wild population is sufficiently high to restock the bay, if pregnant female crabs are protected long enough so they can spawn and release millions of eggs from each "sponge."